cap-js/docs/get-started/grow-as-you-go.md

 ::: tip Avoid Premature Micro-Services Design

 Experience shows that initial cuts of applications into micro services, quite frequently turn out to be problematic later on.
-Refrain from that and rather delay the cuts until you learned more about you application during development.
+Refrain from that and rather delay the cuts until you learned more about your application during development.

 :::